krachtstefan/wavefront-obj/README.md

 #### Usage

-require library, create an object an give it a name
+require library, create an object and give it a name

 	require 'wavefront_obj'
 	cube = WavefrontObj.new